kafkanauts-example-kafka-server/kafka/README.md

 ```
 * To see the metrics on Prometheus, enter localhost:9090 on your browser and execute the query for the desired metrics.

+* We have a real-time monitoring tool for Kafka servers--click [here](https://github.com/oslabs-beta/kafkanauts).

 ## 🚀 Engineering Team